apoorvagpt700/Fetch-Analytics-Engineer-Assignment/README.md

 3. 3NF - All non key attributes are independent of each other

 Removed the redundant columns like category and categoryCode from brands table in order to maintain the normlaization of the model.

+### Second: Write queries that directly answer predetermined questions from a business stakeholder

+After creating the structured relational data model, I have used sqlite3 database engine to create the tables in database and insert values.

+Uploaded my full code as Fetch Take Home Assignment.ipynb file in this repository.
+I have used SQLite SQL as SQL dialect to write my queries.
+I have provided the results and my findings in the notebook.

+### Third: Evaluate Data Quality Issues in the Data Provided

+Uploaded my full code as Fetch Take Home Assignment.ipynb file in this repository.
+I have used SQLite SQL as SQL dialect to write my queries.
+I have provided the data quality issues and its impact in the notebook.